sailfish009/openstructure/modules/doc/actions.rst

       }
   }

-If only all the structures are clean one can omit all the checking steps and calculate eg. QS-score directly:
+If all the structures are clean one can omit all the checking steps and calculate eg. QS-score directly:

 .. code:: console